Our vision for the future

 - Our Women’s Forum: We are very conscious of the need to mentor and support our female lawyers and clients, and have created the Alexander Holburn Women’s Forum, which provides opportunities for female lawyers to make new professional contacts and interact with mentors at all levels.

 - Allard Law Women’s Caucus.
-We regularly support the Women’s Caucus’ clothing drive for Dress for Success, and both attend and sponsor students to attend the annual Women in Law Dinner.
+We regularly support the Allard Women’s Caucus’ clothing drive for Dress for Success, and both attend and sponsor students to attend the annual Women in Law Dinner.

 Establishing and maintaining memberships and connections for our lawyers with professional associations from diverse communities, including: